josephhughes/btctools/README.md

 =>Filtered table would need to parse through the bam again to exclude the sites that have not met the threshold (Version 2)

-Fasta:
-Fasta sequence of 10 up and down of a mistmatch (padding with the consensus)

 Read mismatch table:
 ReadPos\tCntNonRef\tCntRef\tTotalCnt\tFreq\tAvQual (Freq=NonRef/TotalCnt)